jeff-blank/solaris_procutils/README.md

 # Solaris procutils

-These programs are based in concept on two similar programs available with most Linux distributions, but no source code from any other program was consulted before, during, or after development.
+These `pidof` and `killcmd` programs are based in concept on two similar programs available with most Linux distributions, but no source code from any other program was consulted before, during, or after development.